 You can smoke several of these steaks at the same time and it won't affect the cooking time.
 Just be sure to leave space between the steaks so the heat can reach every surface.

 Considering the high concentration of connective tissue, you will find the 7-bone difficult to slice.
 However, it is perfect for pulled beef.

-A smoked 7-bone steak or roast will not have the same flavor or texture of beef brisket, but it will also provide a good meal at a very reasonable price.
+Add a good brisket-worthy barbecue sauce and serve it on buns.
+A smoked 7-bone steak or roast will not have the same flavor or texture of beef brisket, but it will provide a good meal at a very reasonable price.

 At some butchers, you may also find this cut as a 7-bone roast.